Cardamom - How To Use

 - Vanilla

 Both cardamom and coriander seeds have marked citrusy notes in their flavour profile.
-Our Baharat Gulf of Arabia is one such example which is pumped with further heady and citrusy notes.
+Our Granmothers generational Baharat Gulf of Arabia is one such example which is pumped with further heady and citrusy notes.
 Black Lime, cardamom and coriander, are the culinary triplets you never realised you were missing.

 Cardamom has antioxidant and diuretic properties and may reduce blood pressure.
 Known for its cooling properties and for boosting digestive health and treatment against gastrointestinal issues.
 Traditionally it is also used for mouth infections such as sore throat, teeth and gums, often in the form of tea.
 It is known as an antidote for the poison of certain snake bites.